 Dimensions of the ampoule: 40x12mm approx.

-Amazing Lutetium metal standard density cube 10x10x10mm, 99.99% pure.
+Amazing Lutetium metal standard density cube 10x10x10mm, 99.99% pure mirror surface.
 The sample weighs 9.8 grams (with a tolerance of ± 0.1gram), which is the theoretical density of the Lutetium metal itself.
 This cube is amazing for any science classrooms, schools, universities and collectors.
 Pure Lutetium metal cube for element collection.